DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### View details for a specific existing partnership

-View details for an existing partnership to check information is correct and whether the status has been challenged by the school.
-[Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states)

 ```
 GET /api/v3/partnerships/ecf/{id}
 ```

-An example response body is listed below.

-For more detailed information see the specifications for this [view a single ECF partnership endpoint.](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-get)
+View details for an existing partnership to check information is correct and whether the [partnership status](/api-reference/ecf/definitions-and-states/#partnership-states) has been challenged by the school.

+For more detailed information, view `GET/ partnerships/ecf/{id}` [endpoint documentation](/api-reference/reference-v3.html#api-v3-partnerships-ecf-id-get).

-#### Example response body:
+#### Example response body

 ```
 {